 A testimonials page is great for businesses that don’t really have case studies.
 Sharing a page of testimonials from happy customers is a brilliant way of showing your audience you’re great at what you do.
 It builds up that trust and by sharing logos of the businesses you have helped or photos of the work you have done, just adds to the trust you have built up and increases the engagement and relate-ability too.

-Do you have these 7 pages as part of your website?
+Do you have these 7 pages as part of your website and have you already checked the new website launch checklist?
 If you don’t think your website is an effective tool for creating the right first impression, increasing your brand awareness and converting visitors into paying customers – then you need to speak to our team.
 We can create a brand new website for you, or upgrade your existing website.